Sailing in Saint Vincent & The Grenadines

 Under The Volcano

-St. Vincent, “the mainland,” is almost 18 miles long and made imposing by its seething giant, La Soufrière volcano, which last erupted in 1979.
+St. Vincent, “the mainland,” is almost 18 miles long and made imposing by its seething giant, La Soufrière volcano, which last erupted on March 9th 2021.
 Thick banks of clouds typically shroud La Soufrière, making its peak a rare sight.
 Guides lead hikes that wind through the surrounding forest for a close-up view.

 St. Vincent’s other natural attractions include the Falls of Baleine, spectacular cascades that are accessible only by boat when we anchor at Cumberland Bay, and the broad and verdant valleys of the Mesopotamia region, the island’s breadbasket, with rows upon rows of banana trees.